 Vitamin D is called the sunshine vitamin, due to our body’s ability to produce some vitamin D after being out in the sun.
 However, geographical location, time of year and use of sunscreen can all influence this natural source of vitamin D. You can also get vitamin D from foods, such as eggs, fatty fish, fortified milk products and mushrooms that have been treated with ultraviolet light.
 Vitamin D plays a role in bone health and helps with the absorption of calcium.
 Before taking a vitamin D supplement, speak with your healthcare provider to find out if your vitamin D levels are low and ask if you need to get extra vitamin D.

 Vitamin B12 is found in animal products.
 Lean meats, fish, poultry, eggs and low-fat dairy foods are good sources of this vitamin.
 Vegetarians, vegans and others who avoid these foods can get vitamin B12 from fortified foods including some breakfast cereals and meat substitutes, but a supplement may also be needed.
 Thinking about taking vitamin B12 for an energy boost to fight fatigue?
 Think again.
-The evidence is lacking.
+Unless a vitamin B12 deficiency is present, evidence is lacking.
 In addition, research does not support taking vitamin B12 supplements to treat heart disease or reduce your risk for breast cancer.
 Talk to your health care provider to see if you need a vitamin B12 supplement before taking one.

 Folate and Folic Acid